 Follow the signs in the terminal to the Chicago Transit Authority (CTA) elevated (the "L") train station.
 Take the CTA Orange Line toward the Loop/Downtown to the Roosevelt stop.
 Then change to the Green Line train in the direction of Ashland/63rd.
 The Illinois Tech stop at 35th/Bronzeville/IIT is located one block south of Main Campus.
 For more information, go to www.transitchicago.com.

 What to bring

-As you prepare for your trip, don’t forget to bring bed sheet, a pillow and items you might need for the first night of stay since rooms don’t come with these items.
-In addition the weather in Chicago is quite variable due to the flat terrain of the Midwest and the proximity to Lake Michigan.
+As you prepare for your trip, don’t forget to bring a bed sheet, a pillow, and items you might need for your first night of stay, as rooms don’t come with these items.
+In addition, the weather in Chicago is quite variable due to the flat terrain of the Midwest and the proximity to Lake Michigan.
 From September to May, temperatures can range from 0° F to 60° F (-18° C to 16° C) with both rain and snow.
 Generally, the coldest months are January and February.
 The summer months (June – August)can be quite hot and humid, with temperatures ranging from 60° F to 95° F (16°C to 35° C).
 You will need both lightweight clothing and warm winter clothes (boots, hat, gloves) in addition to an umbrella and a raincoat.

 |Extra-long twin sheets (39" x 80" x 9")|

 |Fabric softner / dryer sheets||Laundry bag or basket|

 Electronics and School Supplies